Swedish Boy Names: A comprehensive guide

 The name Kurt is a contraction of Konrad and has been in use in Sweden since the 1600s.
 The name Kondrad stems from a combination of kōniz, meaning “bold” or “brave” plus rēdaz, translating to “counsel”.

-Ragnar is the modern Scandinavian spelling of the Old Norse name Ragnarr which is a combination of the words regin, meaning “the gods” and herr means “army”.
+Ragnar is the modern Scandinavian spelling of the Old Norse name Ragnarr which is a combination of the words regin, meaning “the gods” and herr meaning “army”.

 The name Rolf comes from Old Norse Hrólfr, consisting of the words hróðr, meaning “fame” and ulfr meaning “wolf”.
 The English version of the name is Rudolph.
 Rolf is not the only common Swedish name with the meaning “wolf” – Ulf is another example.